Spinach vs Broccoli: Which is Better? A Complete Comparison

 - 8% said it depended on their mood.

-In the battle of taste, broccoli was the winner over spinach.
+In the battle of taste, broccoli vs spinach, broccoli was the winner in the poll and in my taste test.

-For those times when you only have one of the two foods available, let’s find out if broccoli can be used instead of spinach.
+For those times when you only have one of the two foods available, let’s find out if one can substitute for the other.

 Broccoli and spinach can substitute for each other in most dishes although the taste and texture will be different.
 Cooking times will be longer when substituting broccoli for spinach unless it is used raw.
 Broccoli is not a good substitute for spinach on sandwiches, wraps or pizza toppings.